-The master of public health (MPH) program in health policy and management emphasizes the critical issues in policy formulation and implementation; the development of analytical skills; and expertise need to lead and manage health systems, programs and agencies in both the health and social services sectors.
+The master of public health (MPH) program in health policy and management is a course-based program that equips future health care managers and administrators with skills and competencies that prepare them for leadership positions in the health care system.
+The health policy and management program emphasizes critical issues in health care policy formulation and implementation, development of analytical skills, and expertise need to lead and manage health systems, programs and agencies in the health and social services sectors.

-Graduates work in diverse areas of policy development and health management and administration, including public health programs, hospital management, provincial health departments, and other health related organizations.
+Graduates work in diverse areas of policy development and health system management, leadership and administration, including public health programs, hospitals and care facilities, provincial health departments, and other health- and wellness-related organizations.

 SPH 550 - Introduction to Health Care Finance (*3)